idvorkin/idvorkin.github.io/_d/ai-journal.md

 ### 2024-03-24

 - Made a kettle [bell swings viewer](https://gist.github.com/idvorkin/c1e201ad1a1c90069fc51bf11fa37817#pre-commit-configyaml):
-- Did a what I wrote git summary (see ection above)
+- Did a what I wrote in git summary (see section above)

 ### 2024-02-03

 - TL;DR: While upgrading my improv coach bot, it refused to do any coaching.
 I had to spend 1.5 hours adjusting the prompt till it worked.
   - When you look at the [diff](https://github.com/idvorkin/nlp/commit/6eca0560202696f93f954f3b46d8350d66e3a247) it looks obvious, but this stuff is alchemy groan.
 - I built an improv bot way back before openai supported function calls.
-- Of course, all the APIs broke in the last 6 months, so I decided to upgrade it
+- Of course, all the APIs broke in the last 6 months, so I decided to upgrade it.
 - Worked pretty well, about 2 hours to figure out the new spellings of things,
 - But then the model kept refusing to extend my improv story.
 I wasted a full hour trying to figure out how to change the prompt.
-  - Pretty surprisng given this was GPT-4
+  - Pretty surprising given this was GPT-4

 ### 2024-01-27